 - Failure/recovery testing

-Expose Your Engineers to AWS, Early and Often
+Expose Your Engineers to AWS Security Features, Early and Often

 No matter where you host your eCommerce workloads, it will likely be your staff that expose you to security threats, not AWS.
 (95% of security attacks are the result of human error, according to Gartner.)
 That is why the most important advice to follow is to expose your staff to AWS early and often, and give them unlimited access to expert PCI and security help.